When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Prepare Kids for School

-If your child is nervous about starting school and spending long hours without you, I think you’ll appreciate this lovely book.
-It follows a little bear who learns to cherish his teacher, showing your child that their teacher will become one of their favorite people.
+If your child is nervous about starting school or spending hours away from you, this heartwarming book is a must-read.
+It follows a little bear who learns to cherish his teacher, reassuring your child that their new instructor will soon become a trusted mentor.

 Product Specs